RedMoon32/ShabeFramework/README.md

 *"Reinventing wheels is the best thing in the world" (c) C programmer*

-Shabe is a new http-web-framework written fully in C
+Shabe is a new http-server written fully in C

 ## What's inside
 Simple overview of architecture: